 Handle or Handles

 You are playing with burning chunks of coal, and you have to handle it without getting hurt.

 The handles on chimney starters can be made from many different materials.
-All of the best charcoal chimney starters featured here are made with composite materials like ABS or Bakelite, which are forms of heat resistant plastic.
+All of the BBQ starters featured here are made with composite materials like ABS or Bakelite, which are forms of heat resistant plastic.
 Generally, handles are made from things that won’t catch fire and won’t conduct the heat from the tube to your delicate flesh.

 Some starters have a second assist handle, and this is a really useful feature.
 Lifting a filled starter with one hand isn’t really hard, but pouring the glowing charcoal into your grill one handed can be awkward.
 The extra handle helps stabilize the starter while you pour, especially if you are trying to direct the charcoal to certain places in your grill (creating zones for cooking, for instance).

 The assist handle on many starters is just an extra loop of metal.
 It is usually attached to the upper part of the heat shield, and hangs down over the main lifting handle (the one made from plastic or other heat-resistant material).
 You can also use this extra handle to hang your starter from a nail or hook when not in use.